Computer Hardware Services

 - Email us at email@example.com.
 Please include your device's manufacturer, model, and serial number, a detailed description of the issue, and any troubleshooting measures you have taken.

 - Stop by CHS (ETC 109) with your device

 How long will it take?

 We will provide an estimated repair timeline once we have an initial diagnosis and determine your repair options.

 How can I work when my computer is being repaired?

 The IMC in the Library can provide short-term laptop loans to students while their computer is in need of repair.
-The Computer Hardware Shop can also temporarily lend out accessories such as keyboard and mice as a workaround while repair arrangements are being made.
+There are also general computer labs available in ETC 107 and the Library for student use.
+The hardware shop can also temporarily lend out accessories such as keyboards and mice as a workaround while repair arrangements are being made.

-Loaner laptops: In the event of hardware failure, a loaner laptop can be made available to faculty and staff while a repair is underway.
-Contact email@example.com if you are experiencing hardware failure.
-Loaner laptops from CUS are not generally available at this time for non-urgent purposes.
+Loaner laptops: In the event of hardware failure, loaner laptops are available to faculty and staff while a repair is underway.
+Students in need of a short-term loaner laptop contact the IMC.
 Students can apply to the Student Technology Equipment Program for long-term computer loans.
-Loaner laptops needed for a few days or weeks may be available from the IMC; submit their request form.

 Disinfecting Personal Electronic Devices

 Most electronic devices such as computers, keyboards, mice, and smartphones can be safely disinfected with alcohol-based disinfectant.
 Do not use soap and water, or Bullseye E23, a commonly used disinfectant on campus (it leaves a sticky residue).